Call4Cloud | MMP-C | Autopilot | Device Preparation

 Conclusion

-When you are having issues with DeviceQuery and somehow the push notification isn’t sent over to the device, you should check out the Intune Management Extension and its Event log!
-If it’s giving you the same issues as I have shown you, an official reinstall by Intune could solve it!
+When you are having issues with DeviceQuery and somehow the push notification isn’t sent to the device, you should check out the Intune Management Extension and its Event log!
+If it’s giving you the same issues as I have shown you, an official reinstall by Intune could solve the problem!

 Leave a Reply